HomeProgrammingPythonPython Intersection of Two Lists: 5 Easy Ways to Find Common Elements

 • Using Set() Method

-Let us find out each method with one sample example & its output.
+Let us explore each method with a sample example & its output.

 Method 1: Find Out The Intersection Of Two Lists Using Counter() Method

-Below are the steps that used to implement the program:
+Below are the steps that were used to implement the program:

 • First, import the necessary collection package in the program to use the counter() method.